smrealms/smr/README.md

 ## Global variables
 All pages are called with the following variables available (there may be more)

-### $db
-This is a global instance of the Smr\Database class.
-It can be used for database queries anywhere, but be careful to avoid using it in two places simultaneously (doing so will cause database errors).

 ### $var
 $var contains all information passed using the $container from the previous page.
 This *can* be assigned to, but only using Smr\Session::updateVar($name, $value)